-WAN-restoral Using Two Routers
+WAN Restoral Using Two Routers

-Figure 16-1 shows how a failed WAN link to another router is backed up.
-Router A normally uses a leased line to communicate with router B. If there is a failure in the primary WAN link connection between two routers, the secondary reconnects through a dial-up link using V.25 bis modems (for V.25 bis information see Chapter 15).
-When the primary WAN link connection is recovered, the secondary link disconnects automatically (this process may take a few seconds).
+In Figure 14-1 router A uses a leased line as the primary link to router B. If the primary link between the two routers fails, the secondary link, which is an ISDN dial-up link, reconnects the routers.
+When the primary WAN link recovers, the secondary link automatically disconnects (this process may take a few seconds).